Pelagicore/qface/docs/usage.rst

 Direct Invocation
 -----------------

 You can call the generator directly by using the provided script.
-All generator should at minimum expect a series of inputs and one output path.
+All generators should at minimum expect a series of inputs and one output path.
 This is normally recommended for production.

 .. code-block:: sh